davesantos/dominicsantos/_posts/2018-01-01-transporation_vessel.md

   - transportation-vessel-dominicsantos-4-1.jpg
 ---

 “Transportation Vessels” 2018.
 Mixed media.
-37x17x13in.
+37 x 17 x 13 in.

 “Collage allows the opening up of conscious, which is very direct...it’s also a way of looking at what you are consuming all the time.”
 -John Stezaker